The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials: Introduction

-In order to explore the morphology of tSZ images of clusters, with the goal to identify features in the signal distribution, for the first time we face the maps with Zernike polynomials.
+In order to explore the morphology of tSZ images of clusters, with the goal to identify features in the signal distribution, for the first time we face the maps with Zernike polynomials \citep[][]{Zernike1934}.
 Zernike polynomials are largely employed in optical image analysis being an orthogonal basis extended on circular apertures, well fitted to the pupils in optical systems.
-In the case of adaptive optics, an atmospheric distorted wavefront is modeled with Zernike polynomials in order to generate, with a carefully deformed optical element, a correct wavefront \citep[see e.g.][]{Noll1976,Alda1993,Andrade2018}.
+In the case of adaptive optics, an atmospheric distorted wavefront is modelled with Zernike polynomials in order to generate, with a carefully deformed optical element, a correct wavefront \citep[see e.g.][]{Noll1976,Rigaut1991,Alda1993,Andrade2018}.
+In \cite{Ackley2019} these polynomials are used to implement a new automated method to identify astrophysical transients in ground-based surveys.
 In the field of image analysis and pattern recognition they are proposed as kernel functions to evaluate image moments with useful invariance properties, such as invariance to image rotation, translation and size \citep[see e.g.][]{Teague1980,Hwang2006,Gao2011}.
-Due to the evident capabilities of these polynomials to recover specific patterns hidden in images, many other applications have been proposed, such as in optical metrology or in ophthalmology to describe eye aberrations \citep[see e.g.][]{Thibos2000,Klyce2004,Carvalho2005} and more recent applications in medicine, for example to classify benign and malignant breast masses \citep{Tahmasbi2011}, or to classify organs' shape \citep{Broggio2013} or to study change of osteosarcoma cancer cell lines \citep{Alizadeh2016}.
+Due to the evident capabilities of these polynomials to recover specific patterns hidden in images, many other applications have been proposed, such as in optical metrology or in ophthalmology to describe eye aberrations \citep[see e.g.][]{Liang1997,Thibos2000,Klyce2004,Carvalho2005} and more recent applications in medicine, for example to classify benign and malignant breast masses \citep{Tahmasbi2011}, or to classify organs' shape \citep{Broggio2013} or to study change of osteosarcoma cancer cell lines \citep{Alizadeh2016}.

 This innovative approach should be easily applied to large surveys of clusters observed through tSZ signal, to explore their maps within a specific aperture.
-In this work all the maps are analyzed inside a radius equal to $R_{500}$\footnote{$R_{500}$ is the radius of a spherical halo that encloses an overdensity equal to 500 times the critical density of the Universe at a given redshift.
+In this work all the maps are analysed inside a radius equal to $R_{500}$\footnote{$R_{500}$ is the radius of a spherical halo that encloses an overdensity equal to 500 times the critical density of the Universe at a given redshift.
 A similar definition is used for the subscript 200.}.
 We use several orders of polynomials, each of them allowing to recover symmetric or asymmetric distributions of ICM at different scales.
 The resolution in the maps is a limiting factor to correctly recover the structures.
 We check as the reliability of this morphological analysis varies in a range of angular resolutions from 5 arcsec to 5 arcmin.

 The paper is structured as follows.
 First we give a basic description of the Zernike polynomials in Sec.~\ref{section:2}.
 In Sec.~\ref{section:3} the current approaches to derive the clusters morphology from tSZ maps, and in general also from optical and X-ray data, are reviewed.
 In addition we briefly describe some 3D indicators of the dynamical state available for simulated objects.
 The dataset used in this work, composed by synthetic clusters generated by state-of-art hydrodynamical simulations, { THE THREE HUNDRED} project, is described in Sec.~\ref{section:4}.
 Finally, the results are shown in Sec.~\ref{section:5} and the consequent conclusions are drawn in Sec.~\ref{section:6}.